Tim Anderson Player Props: White Sox vs. Twins

 Tim Anderson At The Plate

-- He has not hit a home run in his 73 games this season.
+- In 74 games played this year, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.